victordomingos/Count-files/README.md

 `countfiles --version`

+Get the list of currently supported file types for preview:

+`countfiles -st`
+`countfiles --supported-types`

 Count all files in current working directory and all of its subdirectories, ignoring hidden files and hidden subdirectories:

 `countfiles`